romantaraban/responsive-editor/README.md

 There are several methods to work with content

 ### editor.serialize(toJSON)
-Serialize editor state to JSON object or string.
+Serialize editor state to JSON object or string

 ### editor.buildFromSerialized(data)
 Use serialzed data to build editor content